open-socialism/open-socialism-site/assess-dc/metrics/rights-equality.md

 title: 'Rights Equality'
 ---

-DC typically has at a legal level quite a fair system where on paper everyone has the same rights.
+DC has, at a legal level, quite a fair system where on paper everyone has the same rights.
 Let's look at how this works for some different areas.

 ##  Schooling

 All people are entitled to go to public schools.
-This is good as a base.
 Unfortunately public schools may or may not be very good.
-Those with money can afford to go to private schools that should be much better.
+Those with money can afford to go to private schools that are usually better.
 Everyone has the right to go to a private school if they have the money.
 Since not everyone has the money this is not the same level of rights.

 ## Health

-Depending on the country there is a varying level of free public health however all countries have an elite level of care that requires money.
+Depending on the country there is a varying level of free public health.
+However, all countries have an elite level of care that requires money.

 ## Legal